duartegjmiguel/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 ```
 *UseAuthentication* adds the authentication middleware to the pipeline so
 authentication will be performed automatically on every call into the host.
-*UseAuthorization* adds the authorization middleware to make sure our API
+*UseAuthorization* adds the authorization middleware to make sure your API
 endpoint cannot be accessed by anonymous clients.

 ### Add a controller
-Add a new class called *IdentityController*:
+Add a new class called *IdentityController* in *src/IdentityServer/Controllers*:

 ```csharp
 [Route("identity")]